MarionBaussart/holbertonschool-machine_learning/supervised_learning/0x02-tensorflow/README.md

 - y_pred is a tensor containing the network’s predictions
 - Returns: a tensor containing the decimal accuracy of the prediction
 hint: accuracy = correct_predictions / all_predictions

+## 4. Loss
+Write the function def calculate_loss(y, y_pred): that calculates the softmax cross-entropy loss of a prediction:

+- y is a placeholder for the labels of the input data
+- y_pred is a tensor containing the network’s predictions
+- Returns: a tensor containing the loss of the prediction